Ciclovía: Brazil

 Walkable city streets are commonly closed on Sunday in major cities, one notable example being Avenida Atlântica in Copacabana, Rio de Janeiro.
 São Paulo opens 118 km of car lanes to bikes-only every Sunday and holiday from 7 am to 4 pm, one of the most extensive programs in the world.
 The capital city of Brasilia also has a Sunday program with 16 km of lanes opened, complementing an extensive network of protected permanent bike lanes.
 Numerous other Brazilian cities have smaller programs.

 Canada

-Halifax held an event called Switch Open Streets on September 9, 2012 and planned to hold three more in 2013, beginning June 9, 2013.
+Halifax held an event called Switch Open Streets on September 9, 2012, and planned to hold three more in 2013, beginning June 9, 2013.
 The first Switch attracted approximately 35,000 people and the event aims to create community ownership so that it may take place on more Sundays every year.
-In March 2012, Gil Peñalosa visited Halifax.
+In March 2012, Gil Penalosa visited Halifax.

 Winnipeg was the first city in Canada to hold an official Ciclovia, on Sunday, September 13, 2009.
 The event saw thousands of people crowd Broadway on bikes, skateboards and on foot.
 The event was such a success that organizers, the Downtown Winnipeg BIZ, hope to make it an annual event.

-Vancouver held its first Ciclovias, called Vancouver LiveStreets, on June 26, 2011 and September 11, 2011.
+Vancouver held its first Ciclovias, called Vancouver LiveStreets, on June 26, 2011, and September 11, 2011.
 The events are a partnership between The City of Vancouver and the Vancouver Area Cycling Coalition (VACC).